 "Civil legal aid—free legal assistance to low-income and underserved individuals—increases access to justice and alleviates poverty and inequality.
 With legal aid, a woman may obtain a protection order and escape domestic violence, a homeless veteran may secure stable housing, and a young adult may get their old criminal record expunged and get a job.
 Though not always appreciated or utilized, legal aid is a critical element of the Federal government’s efforts to reduce poverty, protect the most vulnerable among us, and strengthen our communities.

 Recognizing the power of legal aid, the White House Legal Aid Interagency Roundtable (WH-LAIR) agencies have been working together since 2012 to integrate legal aid into myriad Federal programs, policies, and initiatives.
 Co-chaired by the Attorney General and the Director of the White House Domestic Policy Council and staffed by DOJ’s Office for Access to Justice, WH-LAIR has engaged Federal grantees, legal aid providers, and Federal agency staff to raise awareness about how legal aid advances Federal priorities.
 The impressive results include clarifying the scope of dozens of Federal grant programs to include the provision of legal aid that further program goals in the areas of health care, domestic violence, citizenship, homelessness, reentry, and more; developing new training and technical assistance to grantees and legal aid providers; and generating new research about the impact of civil legal aid.
-WH-LAIR also launched the WH-LAIR website and Toolkit, online resources that provide information about civil legal aid as well as Federal funding opportunities and other resources.
+WH-LAIR also launched the WH-LAIR website and published the LAIR Toolkit, online resources that provide information about civil legal aid as well as Federal funding opportunities and other resources.